ibrahimbutt/direwolf-arch-rice/README.md

 #### Package Installer

 Besides Pacman, the default package installer shipped with Arch.
-We will be installing [Pacaur](https://github.com/rmarquis/pacaur):
+We will be installing [Yay](https://aur.archlinux.org/packages/yay):

-> Pacaur is an Arch User Repository (AUR) helper aiming at speed and simplicity and is designed to minimize user prompt interaction.
+> Yay, yet another yogurt.
+Pacman wrapper and AUR helper written in go.

 All you need to know for now is, it saves you a lot of time in the long-term.
 Without it, you would need to go through the manual build process for each package that can't be installed through Pacman.
 This is one of those things you wish you knew when you were starting out.